-I am currently a Senior Lecturer in Language, Communication and Applied Linguistics and joint Programme Director of the BA(Hons) English Language and Communication, together with Antonia Linehan.
+I am currently a Senior Lecturer in Language, Communication and Applied Linguistics and joint Course Director of the BA(Hons) English Language and Linguistics, together with Antonia Linehan.

 Prior to becoming a Lecturer in Language, Communication and Applied Linguistics at CCCU I worked at the University of Portsmouth, Oxford Brookes University and Lancaster University.